ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 **Resource Agent Meta-Data**.
 RAs may support any additional actions, including but not limited to those listed in this section as optional.

+RMs are not required to support or utilize any particular actions.

 Actions must be idempotent.
 Invoking an already successfully performed action additional times must be successful and leave the resource instance in the requested state.
 For example, a start command given to a resource that has